Braslava/Braslava/README.md

 </div>
 <br/>

 I have experience with Javascript, React, HTML5, CSS3, Sass, Webpack, Node.js, and Rest API.
-I have been mostly concentrating on front end but I am currently expanding my knowledge of backend and complete MERN stack.
+I have been mostly concentrating on front end but I am currently exploring complete MERN stack as well as PHP and SQL.

 <br/>
 <div>